filmkorn/pyanova-nano/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Control the Anova Nano via BLE.
+Control the Anova Nano via Bluetooh Low Energy (BLE).

 This is a rough translation of [dengelke/node-sous-vide](https://github.com/dengelke/node-sous-vide/).

 ### Notes:
-- The code should be considered experimental at this point.
-- Presumably this library is not compatible with any other Anova model!
-- The PyAnova class is not compatible with [c3V6a2Vy/pyanova](https://github.com/c3V6a2Vy/pyanova).
+- Use at your own risk!
+- The Anova Nano supports only one (active) connection.
+While connected you cannot use the Anova app at the same time and vice versa.

 # Installation